KoriKosmos/ioq3-sgx-FYP/diary.md

 # Project Diary

+## 2025-02-25
+**Note**: Took the past week off for "half-term/reading week" to visit and spend time with my dad in Wales.

+---

 ## 2025-02-18
 **Task**: Completed implementation of secure pipe v1.0 — authenticated encryption and decryption inside enclave.
 - Finalised ECALLs for AES-GCM encryption (`ecall_encrypt_message`) and decryption (`ecall_decrypt_message`) using SGX session key derived via ECDH.